-Rubin Observatory will also enable the generation of data products by the community to fulfill the requirement of specific science cases.
+Rubin Observatory will also enable the generation of data products by the community to fulfill the requirements of specific science cases.

 It is foreseen that Rubin Observatory data will become fully public after two years.
 The issue of how the public data can be accessed and how this access could be funded is still in the works.